Agent Auth (AAuth) — Quickstart

 print('\nSave your private key securely!')

-Navigate to your tenant portal to register agents and resources, or use the Admin API for programmatic registration.
+Register your agent in the Organization Portal, or use the Admin API for programmatic registration.

 |---|---|---|